Abscess - brain; Cerebral abscess; CNS abscess

 If untreated, a brain abscess is almost always deadly.
 With treatment, the death rate is about 10% to 30%.
 The earlier treatment is received, the better.

-Some people may have long-term nervous system problems after surgery.
+Some people may have long-term nervous system problems after a brain abscess or surgery.

 Complications may include: